hutt/nowplaying/README.md

 ###Server
 PHP 5 or higher.
 ###Client
 Works best with Safari or Google Chrome.
 WebKit recommended for best user-experience.
-HTML5 notifications currently only running in Safari.
+HTML5 notifications currently only running on Safari.

 ##copyright
 There's a picture included called 'festival.jpg'.
 I made the picture and allow you to use it in \#nowplaying however you want but I would like you not to use it in a commercial way or [mail me](mailto:nowplaying@jh0.eu "write me an email!") if you want to do so.
 Thank you!